In this article...

 Vaping on Buses and Trains

 The ban also applies to tram services.
-Manchester’s Metrolink and Transport for London (TfL)[vi] prohibit vaping across their entire networks.
+Manchester’s Metrolink and Transport for London (TfL)[ix] prohibit vaping across their entire networks.
 In fact, TfL’s policy covers the Tube, buses, taxis, and private hire vehicles, applying to both passengers and drivers.
 Tyne and Wear Metro also announced a vape ban on all of their services from 1st July 2025.

 Vaping at Airports and on Planes